apache/spark/docs/cloud-integration.md

 ## Introduction

-Amazon AWS, Microsoft Azure, Google GCS and other cloud infrastructures offer persistent data storage in *object stores*.
+All major cloud providers offer persistent data storage in *object stores*.
 These are not classic "POSIX" file systems.
 In order to store hundreds of petabytes of data without any single points of failure, object stores replace the classic filesystem directory tree with a simpler model of `object-name => data`.
 To enable remote access, operations on objects are usually performed through (slow) HTTP REST operations.